 - 1. Set the blade to 0°. - 2.
-Lock the rip fence latch 19 (Fig. A). - 3.
-Raise the blade until it is about 3 mm higher than the top of the workpiece. - 4.
-Adjust the position of the fence, refer to Rip Fence Operation. - 5.
+Install the rip fence and lock the rip fence latch 18 (Fig. A). - Raise the blade until it is about 3 mm higher than the top of the workpiece.
+Adjust the height of the upper blade guard as necessary. - 4.
+Adjust the position of the fence and lock the rail lock lever 5, refer to Rip Fence Operation. - 5.
 Hold the workpiece flat on the table and against the fence.
 Keep the workpiece away from the blade. - 6.
-Keep both hands away from the path of the blade (Fig. O). - 7.
-Switch the machine on and allow the blade to reach full speed. - 8.
+Keep both hands away from the path of the blade (Fig. Q). - Switch the machine on and allow the blade to reach full speed. - 8.
 Slowly feed the workpiece underneath the guard, keeping it firmly pressed against the rip fence.
 Allow the teeth to cut, and do not force the workpiece through the blade.
 The blade speed should be kept constant. - 9.
-Always use a push stick 22 when working close to the blade (Fig. O). - 10.
+Always use a push stick 21 when working close to the blade (Fig. R). - 10.
 After completing the cut, switch the machine off, allow the blade to stop and remove the workpiece.

-- Never push or hold the "free" or cut-off-side of the workpiece. - Do not cut excessively small workpieces.

-Always use a push stick when ripping small workpieces.
+- Never push or hold the "free" or cut-off-side of the workpiece. - Do not cut excessively small workpieces. - Always use a push stick when ripping small workpieces.